N8sGit/asi_first_test/README.md

 This repository contains the problem statements and classification system for ASI's First Exam.
 Each domain has its own directory with detailed problem descriptions.

+The exam data is also stored in json format in domains/domains_data.json.